openservicemesh/osm/docs/installation_guide.md

 By default, the control plane components are installed into a Kubernetes Namespace called `osm-system` and the control plane is given a unique identifier attribute `mesh-name` defaulted to `osm`.
 Both the Namespace and mesh-name can be configured with flags to the `osm install` command.

-The `mesh-name` is a unique identifier assigned to an osm-controller instance during install to identify and manage manage a mesh instance.
+The `mesh-name` is a unique identifier assigned to an osm-controller instance during install to identify and manage a mesh instance.

 The `mesh-name` should follow [RFC 1123](https://tools.ietf.org/html/rfc1123) DNS Label constraints.
 The `mesh-name` must: